m-a-stewart/BandGivensWeight/notes.md

 ==========================================================

-The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *An Analysis of Orthogonal Algorithms for Rank Structured Matrices*.
-I expect to continue to use this code as a basis for further research into related algorithms.
-For that reason, I have put more effort into writing, packaging, and testing than I would normally do for a proof of concept implementation.
-Nevertheless, the code is experimental and no attempt has been made at optimization.
+The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *On the Stability of Orthogonal Transformation of Rank Structured Matrices*.
+Since I expect to continue to use this code as a basis for further research into related algorithms, I have put more effort into writing, packaging, and testing than I would normally do for a proof of concept implementation.
+Nevertheless, the code is experimental and no significant attempt has been made at optimization.
 These disclaimers apply most strongly to the decomposition routines for rank structured matrices stored as general matrices, which are contained in `./src/general`.
 These decomposition routines are not part of the paper and were included only because they are convenient to use as a means for generating givens weight representations.
+They represent an experiment in applying QR updating techniques; they did not end up being very efficient.

 Build Process
 =============